Use our handy guide showing you how to select a compact tractor.

 Take a look at the "Tractor Selection Chart" in the image gallery.
 Under "Characteristics," note the differences among the four tractor categories and decide which category best fits your work environment.
 Under "Uses," determine which tasks you will want to do with your tractor and note which tractor categories are capable of performing those tasks.

-Which brands of tractor are good and which are bad?
+Which brands of tractor are good?

 Good and bad are relative terms.
 There are generally two types of lawn and garden tractor: light-duty and heavy-duty (see the "Lawn and Garden Tractor Brands" chart in the image gallery).